notbenh/dont-fucking-send-me-patches-I-hate-you-all/README.md

 This was the only patch that was accepted, before.
 This and that other one.

 * actually I like foosball.
 As a young boy, I dreamed of being a foosball; but tonight I say, we must spin forward, not backward; upward, not forward; and always twirling, twirling, twirling towards freedom!

+* foosball is the most important sport.
+There is no more important sport.